-Often Overlooked, Trade Secrets can be Valuable
+Often Overlooked, Trade Secrets Can Be Valuable

 Tesla, Halliburton, and Google Sue

-Tesla recently filed two lawsuits for theft of trade secret.
+Tesla recently filed two lawsuits for theft of trade secrets.
 They sued several former employees and the two companies they joined, Zoox and Chinese EV automaker Xiaopeng.
 The trade secrets involved their driverless vehicle technology.

 Halliburton just sued a former employee for stealing information, getting a patent on it, and then trying to sell it back to Halliburton.